 Danielle Kaiser, Psy.D.

 After obtaining my Bachelor of Science in Biology from Saint Joseph's University, I received my Master of Arts and Doctor of Psychology degrees from the Institute of Graduate Clinical Psychology at Widener University.
 I have worked in several treatment settings, including three private practices, an eating disorders unit, a wraparound service agency, a college counseling center, and a residential treatment center.
 In addition to working with various anxiety disorders, depression, and relationship problems, I am particularly interested in working with women struggling with the unique challenges associated with infertility.
-Infertility can be an exhausting process that challenges you physically and emotionally and I am here to provide you with the support and understanding to help you cope.
+Infertility can be an exhausting and isolating process that challenges you physically and emotionally and I am here to provide you with the support and understanding to help you cope.
 I also treat other women’s health issues, medical concerns, and difficulties related to motherhood.

 People often come to therapy when they are adjusting to change or coping with a major life stressor.
 Whether you are a new parent, grieving a loss, coping with a medical diagnosis, entering college, or struggling with another life transition, I am here to help you effectively manage your stress.